The Great Radio Controversy: Critical reception

-Kirk Blows of British newspaper Music Week gave positive a response to the album.
+Kirk Blows of British newspaper Music Week gave a positive response to the album.
 He said that the album musical material will "satisfy even the most fastidious rock fan", and that "there's plenty of light and shade here too, all conveyed with an overwhelming air of confidence from a band set to expand on their promising base".

 Spin wrote, "This is hard rock's call to the Party, and it will compel anyone with a butt to wiggle and huff and leap around playing air to all eight solos."